 Pacific Razor Clams with Spaghetti

-If you’re looking for a true taste of the Pacific Northwest, this easy Pacific Razor Clams with Spaghetti recipe will have you eating like a local.
-Sweet, briny razor clams are paired with a simple white wine and garlic sauce, tossed with al dente spaghetti for a meal that’s both comforting and impressive.
+If you’re looking for a taste of the Pacific Northwest, these Pacific Razor Clams with Spaghetti will have you eating like a local.
+Sweet, briny razor clams are paired with a white wine and garlic sauce then tossed with al dente spaghetti.
+It’s a meal that’s both comforting and impressive.

 Razor Clamming in the Pacific Northwest

-Pacific razor clams are large – they average 3 to 6 inches in length – and are found on the coastline from Alaska down through California.
+Pacific razor clams are large, averaging 3 to 6 inches in length, and are found on the coastline from Alaska down through California.
 You can find similar clams in New England, all notorious for their razor-like shells.

 These large, oblong clams are prized for their delicate texture and mild, sweet flavor.
-Digging these from the beach at sunset – or during low tide – has become a tradition for so many families and visitors to the coastal cities of the Pacific Northwest.
+Digging these from the beach at sunset or during low tide has become a tradition for families and visitors to the coastal cities of the Pacific Northwest.

-If you want to harvest your own clams, check the local tide charts and regulations with the Washington Department of Fish & Wildlife or the Oregon Department of Fish & Wildlife.
-Always use a clam gun or shovel for gentle digging and to ensure not to damage the fragile shells of razor clams.
+If you want to harvest your own clams, check local tide charts and regulations with the Washington Department of Fish & Wildlife or Oregon Department of Fish & Wildlife.
+It is recommended to use a clam gun or shovel for gentle digging.
+This helps avoid damage to the fragile shells of razor clams.

 How to Prepare Pacific Razor Clams